JavierEgido/AB3DMOT/README.md

     <img src="docs/KITTI-comp.gif" align="center" width="75%">
   </p>

 This fork provides the exact version used on Master's Final Project written by **Javier del Egido**.
-The project studies state-of-the-art Detection and Multi-Object Tracking  (DAMOT) proposals in order to desing a funcional pipeline to be embebbed on Nvidia Jetson AGX Xavier mounted on [Techs4AgeCar vehicle](http://www.robesafe.uah.es/index.php/es-es/) developed by [Robesafe research group](https://github.com/RobeSafe-UAH).
+The project studies state-of-the-art **Detection and Multi-Object Tracking**  (DAMOT) proposals in order to desing a funcional pipeline to be embebbed on Nvidia Jetson AGX Xavier mounted on [Techs4AgeCar vehicle](http://www.robesafe.uah.es/index.php/es-es/) developed by [Robesafe research group](https://github.com/RobeSafe-UAH).
+The fork provides **ROS communications** from custom ROS message from [OpenPCDet detection module](https://github.com/JavierEgido/OpenPCDet) to AB3DMOT Tracking module in order to set a functional real-time Detection and Multi-Object Tracking (DAMOT) pipeline.

 ROS messages provided by [BEV_tracking ROS](https://github.com/JavierEgido/bevtracking) package are needed